SKÖLIOSIS WEEK 17: PURPLE HEARTS — Vikings 23, Lions 10

 Can’t we just picture J.J. crashing a receiver meeting in his Hot Dog suit trying to help Coach McCardell solve the mystery of why the sharp increase in dropped passes this year?
 “Who’s responsible for this mustard everywhere?”

 Next Year Prediction: Our drop rate decreases back to one of the lowest in the league after Coach Keenan hacks the jug machines to throw at lethal speeds during training camp.
-Unfortunately we lose TJ Hockenson whose hands shatter the first time the machine is used, but it's for the greater good as the team learns to catch rockets.
+Unfortunately we lose TJ Hockenson whose hands shatter the first time the machine is used, but it's for the greater good, as the team learns to catch rockets.

 FOUR!!
 Or Should We Say FORE!!

 Will Reichard seemingly could have had a perfect season kicking if not for TWO misses that many fans believed hit overhead camera wires, resulting in Zapruder-like film analysis and dissections across the land.
-Otherwise Will’s been lights out, hitting 30 of 32 kicks, with 11 of those over 50 yards and 4 over 59 yards.
+Otherwise Will was lights out, hitting 30 of 32 kicks, with 11 of those over 50 yards and 4 over 59 yards.
 But perhaps he should adopt the Golf “Fore” warning to help the camera man out.

 We started the season with number 3 serving a 3 game suspension as a result of his “wet reckless” plea stemming from a DUI that found him sleeping in his car by LAX airport.
 Getting a little too relaxed at the LAX it seems.
-This caused a butterfly effect of the Vikes trading for Adam Theilen only to tease us with this presence but never really use him.
+This caused a butterfly effect of the Vikes trading for Adam Theilen, only to tease us with this presence but never really use him.
 Addison also missed a half in London for again getting too “relaxed” and oversleeping at a morning meeting.
 Addison has also been the biggest offender of dropped passes this season leading the team with 6.

-TWO!!! - I WANT MY TWO DOLLARS!!
+TWO!! - I WANT MY TWO DOLLARS!!

 All we know is we are all for pleading the treasurer to start printing two dollars bills every year - cause we want our Two Dollars.
 Cash.
 Let’s get the Better Off Dead paperboy working on the collection for us until we get our old Justin Jefferson back.